You are $75 away from free shipping

 Your foundation and concealer may look amazing under the bright lighting in your bathroom or your dressing table mirror, but do they look just as great in natural light?
 After you’re done applying your foundation and concealer, take a second to step outside to see if they pass the test.

 Nobody wants a line of foundation across their face—and it’s even worse when you don’t realize it’s there until it’s too late to fix.
 Oops!
 Streaks defeat the whole purpose of applying foundation, so use a makeup blender, like the L’Oréal Paris Infallible Blend Artist Foundation Blender, to buff out your makeup for a smoother finish.

 When choosing a concealer, you may think that you’re supposed to reach for a color a few shades lighter than your skin tone, but that’s not really the case.
-If you pick a color that’s too light, instead of covering blemishes and skin redness, you’ll be highlighting it instead.
+If you pick a color that’s too light, instead of covering blemishes and skin redness, you’ll be highlighting them.
 Who wants that?!
-Stick with the L’Oréal Paris Infallible Pro Glow Concealer in a shade that matches your skin tone instead.
+Stick with concealer in a shade that matches your skin tone, and you’ll be safe.

 That’s right: Just like mascara or eyeliner, concealer and foundation can be waterproof too—and if you’re planning on your makeup look lasting for longer than just a few hours, it’s what you should be using.
 For long days or a night out, reach for a concealer that will actually last, like the L'Oréal Paris Infallible Full Wear Concealer Waterproof, Full Coverage.
 Similarly, you don’t want your foundation to melt off as the day wears on!
 The L'Oréal Paris Infallible Up to 24HR Fresh Wear Foundation, Lightweight is super lightweight and also water-, sweat-, and oil-resistant, so you won’t need to stop, drop, and reapply at all.